 One has to look to John and Acts for Easter as a season.

 So to John we go — specifically to John 20:19-31.
 It is a really rich text, too easily swallowed up in the familiar story of “Doubting Thomas.”
 But even that highly memorable story deserves a fresh look, lest we see in it things that aren’t quite there.
+(By the way, you can find my children’s sermon on this text through this link.)

 It should surprise no one that Doubting Thomas gathers all our attention.
 The passage is chosen to include the two parallel scenes that make up this text and his story.